m-germano/m-germano/README.md

 I am a technology enthusiast, always seeking opportunities to learn and apply my knowledge in challenging projects.
 My goal is to grow as a developer and contribute to innovative projects that make a difference.

-> **"The most dangerous phrase in the language is, 'We’ve always done it this way.'"**
+> **"The most dangerous phrase in the language is 'We’ve always done it this way.'"**
 > — *Grace Hopper*

 ### Main skills: